northeastern-rc/rc-public-documentation/docs/source/understandingsystem/usingbash.md

 The `rsync` command is a powerful and versatile file transfer utility commonly used to synchronize files and directories between different locations.
 It can transfer files over a network connection and run in various modes, including local and remote transfers and backup operations.
 One of the key benefits of using `rsync` is its ability to transfer only the differences between the source and destination files, which can significantly reduce the amount of data transfer time required.
 Additionally, `rsync` supports various advanced features, including the ability to perform incremental backups and preserve symbolic links, making it a popular tool for system administrators and other advanced users.

 :::{important}
 File transfers must be done using the transfer node on the Discovery, i.e., do not copy to or from the login node accessible via `xfer.discovery.neu.edu`.
-See {ref}`transferring data` for more information.
+See {ref}`transferring-data` for more information.
 :::

 We have listed a few examples of `rsync` synchronizing files and directories between two locations, but there are many more options available.
 Consult the [rsync(1) manual page] for more information on effectively using `rsync`.